Faidherbe Bridge: The first bridge

 The city of Saint-Louis, the first capital of the French West Africa, is situated on an island near the estuary of the Sénégal River.
 It is separated from the Atlantic Ocean by a thin 40 km strip of sand called the Langue de Barbarie, which starts from Nouadhibou in Mauritania and extends all the way to Saint-Louis.
 The suburbs of Guet Ndar and Ndar-Tout are situated in this area.

 Until the 19th century, access to the island was by boat.
 Troops, horses and the equipment of the French colonial army all had to be transported by small boats.

 In 1858, Louis Faidherbe, the governor of Senegal, inaugurated the Bouteville boat that was capable of transporting 150 passengers, animals and all kinds of goods.
-The boat made ten crosses every day and the fares differed: five centimes for a person, 50 centimes for a horse, cow or camel, and two francs for a carriage.
-In less than a year it was obvious that this system was overrun and a second boat was introduced but with no success.
+The boat made ten crossings every day and the fares differed: five centimes for a person, 50 centimes for a horse, cow or camel, and two francs for a carriage.
+In less than a year it was obvious that this system was insufficient and a second boat was introduced but with no success.

 Seeing this, the frigate captain Robin, friend of Louis Faidherbe, asked Prince Jérôme Napoléon, Minister of Algeria and the African Colonies, for approval for construction of a floating bridge.
 Opened on July 2, 1865, the bridge had a total length of 680 m (the floating part of the bridge had a length of 350 m) and a width of 4 m.
 The floating part was formed from 40 metal pontoons which supported a wooden deck.
 Three of these pontoons were specially designed so that it could be created a 20 m gap so that large vessels could pass.
 The bridge was named Faidherbe Bridge by a decree of Napoleon III of France.

 The opening in 1885 of the Saint-Louis–Dakar railway increased the traffic over the bridge.
 The railway reached all the way to Sor and all the goods hauled between the coast and the railway station had to cross over the bridge.
 To prevent the breakdown of the bridge a special decree was given so that the maximum weight for a vehicle that crosses the bridge to be less than one and a half tonnes.
 With all its difficulties the bridge remained in service 32 years, until 1897 when it was dismantled.